-Courses: Master of Education-Literacy Emphasis with Reading Specialist (36 hours) EDUC 566 Reading in the Middle and Secondary School EDUC 565 The Young Child: Language & Literacy Development EDUC 501 Contemporary Thought in Education EDUC 519 Word Study: Decoding, Comprehension & Fluency EDUC 622 Teaching Writing Grades PK-12 EDUC 594 Research Evaluation and Design EDUC 635 Survey of Contemporary Lit from PK-12 EDUC 520 Literacy Assessment & Intervention PSY 511 Psychological Foundations of Teaching and Learning EDUC 630 Preliminary Design and Processes for a Case Study EDUC 631 Creating a Case Study in Literacy SOC 565 Serving and Leading in the Community and World
+Master of Education - Literacy with Reading Specialist (33 credit hours)

+EDUC 566 Reading in the Middle and Secondary School EDUC 565 The Young Child: Language & Literacy Development EDUC 519 Word Study: Decoding, Comprehension & Fluency EDUC 622 Teaching Writing Grades PK-12 EDUC 594 Research Evaluation and Design Must be the first five courses taken in the program EDUC 635 Survey of Contemporary Lit from PK-12 EDUC 520 Literacy Assessment & Intervention

+PSY 511 Psychological Foundations of Teaching EDUC 630 and Learning Preliminary Design and Processes for a Case Study EDUC 631 Creating a Case Study in Literacy EDUC 625 Serving and Leading in the Community and World Muct be the final three courses in the prearem

+\\\Must be the final three courses in the program

-Master of Education- ESL Endorsement and Reading Specialist Endorsement (51 hours) Courses for ESL Endorsement EDUC 566 Reading in the Middle and Secondary School Must be one of the first six courses taken in the program EDUC 524 ESL/ELL Instruction EDUC 565 The Young Child: Language & Literacy Development Must be one of the first six courses taken in the program EDUC 525 ESL/ELL Curriculum and Assessment EDUC 501 Contemporary Thought in Education Must be one of the first six courses taken in the program EDUC 526 Language and Culture EDUC 519 Word Study: Decoding, Comprehension & Fluency Must be one of the first six courses taken in the program EDUC 623 Linguistics for Educators EDUC 622 Teaching Writing Grades PK-12 Must be one of the first six courses taken in the program EDUC 527 ESL/TESOL Capstone EDUC 594 Research Evaluation and Design Must be one of the first six courses taken in the program EDUC 635 Survey of Contemporary Lit from PK-12 EDUC 520 Literacy Assessment & Intervention PSY 511 Psychological Foundations of Teaching and Learning EDUC 630 Preliminary Design and Processes for a Case EDUC 631 Creating a Case Study in Literacy must be one of the final two courses taken in the program SOC 565 Serving and Leading in the Community and World must be one of the final two courses taken in the program
+Master of Education - ESL Endorsement and Reading Specialist Endorsement (48 credit hours)

+EDUC 566 Reading in the Middle and Secondary School EDUC 565 The Young Child: Language & Literacy Development EDUC 519 Word Study: Decoding, Comprehension & Fluency EDUC 622 Teaching Writing Grades PK-12 EDUC 594 Research Evaluation and Design Must be t he first five courses taken in the program.
-Reading Specialist Endorsement (30 hours)

-EDUC 566 Reading in the Middle and Secondary School

-EDUC 565 The Young Child: Language & Literacy Development

-EDUC 501 Contemporary Thought in Education

-EDUC 519 Word Study: Decoding, Comprehension & Fluency

-EDUC 622 Teaching Writing Grades PK-12

 EDUC 635 Survey of Contemporary Lit from PK-12

 EDUC 520 Literacy Assessment & Intervention

 PSY 511 Psychological Foundations of Teaching and Learning

+EDUC 524 ESL/ELL Instruction

+EDUC 525 ESL/ELL Curriculum and Assessment

+EDUC 526 Language and Culture

+EDUC 623 Linguistics for Educators

+EDUC 527 ESĽ/TESOL Capstone

-EDUC 630 Preliminary Design and Processes for a Case Study
+EDUC 630 Preliminary Design and Processes for a Case

 EDUC 631 Creating a Case Study in Literacy

+EDUC 625 Serving and Leading in the Community and World

+\Must be the final three courses taken in the program.

+Reading Specialist Endorsement (30 credit hours)

+EDUC 566 Reading in the Middle and Secondary School EDUC 565 The Young Child: Language & Literacy Development EDUC 519 Word Study: Decoding, Comprehension & Fluency EDUC 622 Teaching Writing Grades PK-12 EDUC 594 Research Evaluation and Design EDUC 635 Survey of Contemporary Lit from PK-12 EDUC 520 Literacy Assessment & Intervention PSY 511 Psychological Foundations of Teaching and Learning EDUC 630 Preliminary Design and Processes for a Case Study EDUC 631 Creating a Case Study in Literacy Must be t the final two courses taken in the program.

-ESL Endorsement (15 hours)
+ESL Endorsement (15 credit hours)